Precrastination: Etymology

+It is most likely a play on the word procrastination, which has an opposite definition.

-Research into precrastination
+Research

-The term "precrastination" first appeared in Rosenbaum et al. in 2014.
-David A. Rosenbaum, is a Professor in the Psychology department at the University of California, Riverside, CA. The research paper showed evidence of human precrastination, while coining the term precrastination.
+Rosenbaum et al. coined the term precrastination in 2014.
+David A. Rosenbaum is a professor in the Department of Psychology at the University of California, Riverside.
+The study found evidence of human precrastination.

-The Bucket Experiments
+The bucket experiments

-The paper titled "Pre-crastination: Hastening Subgoal Completion at the Expense of Extra Physical Effort" consisted of nine different experiments that can be termed as The Bucket Experiments.
-The goal of the research was “to get a better understanding of the evaluation of different kinds of costs in action planning”.
+The paper titled "Pre-crastination: Hastening Subgoal Completion at the Expense of Extra Physical Effort" consisted of nine different experiments that can be termed the bucket experiments.
+The goal of the research was "to get a better understanding of the evaluation of different kinds of costs in action planning".
 While confirming the belief that individuals would rather carry a load weight a shorter distance rather than an equally heavy load of weight a longer distance they found contradictory results.
-Most university students, irrationally carried the closer bucket over a long distance, rather than the further bucket over a short distance to the end point.
+Most university students irrationally carried the closer bucket over a long distance, rather than the further bucket over a short distance to the endpoint.
 When interviewed, the participants answered that they wanted to "get the task done as quickly as possible".
 These surprising results from the first three experiments changed the goal of research to "describing and providing a theoretical interpretation of this astonishing phenomenon".

-The first three experiments
+First three experiments

-The Bucket Experiments were conducted using Pennsylvania State University students as participants, and started with a set of three experiments that involved having a participant walk down an alleyway and from there pick up one of two weighted buckets and carrying it a distance further until a stop line.
-Contrary to the experimenters’ expectations, participants would rather pick up and carry the bucket that was closer to them than pick up the bucket closer to the stop line, meaning that the participant would expend more energy to complete the task than necessary.
-When participants were questioned about their choice they expressed the sentiment of wanting to get the task done as soon as possible.
+The bucket experiments were conducted using Pennsylvania State University students as participants and started with a set of three experiments that involved having a participant walk down an alleyway and from there pick up one of two weighted buckets and carry it a distance further until a stop line.
+Contrary to the experimenters' expectations, participants would rather pick up and carry the bucket that was closer to them than pick up the bucket closer to the stop line, meaning that the participant would expend more energy to complete the task than necessary.
+When participants were questioned about their choice, they expressed the sentiment of wanting to get the task done as soon as possible.